Bias and Division in the Free World: Infinite Divisibility

 \subsection{The Compactly-Supported Case}

-The proof of Theorem \ref{thm:non.compact.case} uses \cite[Theorem 5.10]{bercovici1993free}: the fact that the Voiculescu transform $\varphi_X$ of a freely-infinitely divisible random variable $X$ has an analytic continuation to the whole upper half plane; the continuation is given by the L\'evy--Khintchine formula itself, as in the statement of Theorem \ref{main theorem 2}(\ref{thm2.b}.
+The proofs of Theorems \ref{thm:non.compact.case} and \ref{thm:non.compact.case.sb} use \cite[Theorem 5.10]{bercovici1993free}: the fact that the Voiculescu transform $\varphi_X$ of a freely-infinitely divisible random variable $X$ has an analytic continuation to the whole upper half plane; the continuation is given by the L\'evy--Khintchine formula itself, as in the statement of Theorem \ref{main theorem 2}(\ref{thm2.b}.
 We can avoid requiring a priori knowledge of this important fact, if we restrict to the case that $X$ is compactly-supported.
 To do so, we need the following ancillary result, which is of some independent interest, and may well be known in the literature but not in literature known to the authors.

 \begin{lemma} Let $\mu$ be a compactly-supported probability measure on $\mathbb{R}$.
 There is a compact interval $J$ that contains the supports of all $\boxplus$-convolution roots of $\mu$.
 That is: for any $n\in\mathbb{N}$, if $\nu$ is a probability measure satisfying $\nu^{\boxplus n} = \mu$, then $\nu$ is compactly supported with $\mathrm{supp}\,\nu\subseteq J$. \end{lemma}